New Ram electric pickup can go up to 500 miles on a charge

+***Video above: Jeep takes Cleveland Auto Show visitors for a thrill at Camp Jeep***

-DETROIT (AP) — An electric Ram pickup truck with up to 500 miles of range per charge and a battery-powered people-hauling Kia SUV are among the new vehicles being introduced Wednesday at the New York International Auto Show.
+DETROIT (AP) — An electric Ram pickup truck with up to 500 mile (800 kilometers) of range per charge and a battery-powered people-hauling Kia SUV are among the new vehicles being introduced Wednesday at the New York International Auto Show.

 The Ram 1500 Rev joins pickups from Ford, General Motors, Rivian and Lordstown Motors in a field that’s growing increasingly crowded.
 Tesla is supposed to start selling its long-awaited Cybertruck later in the year.